DoctorKhan/votex/tdd-test-plan.md

 ## Introduction

 This document outlines a comprehensive test-driven development (TDD) approach for the Votex application.
-Following the vision document's objectives, these tests will ensure the application meets its goals of providing a secure, transparent, and inclusive voting platform with AI-enhanced capabilities.
+Following the vision document's objectives, these tests will ensure the application meets its goals of providing a secure, transparent, and inclusive voting platform with intelligently enhanced capabilities.

 ## TDD Process